siderolabs/terraform-provider-talos/docs/ephemeral-resources/client_configuration.md

 page_title: "talos_client_configuration Ephemeral Resource - talos"
 subcategory: ""
 description: |-
-  Generate client configuration for a Talos cluster.
+  Generate client configuration for a Talos cluster from machine secrets.
 This is an ephemeral resource that does not persist secrets in Terraform state.
+The admin client certificate is generated with pinned timestamps so talos_config is byte-identical on every open as long as machine_secrets and not_before are unchanged.
 ---

 # talos_client_configuration (Ephemeral Resource)

-Generate client configuration for a Talos cluster.
+Generate client configuration for a Talos cluster from machine secrets.
 This is an ephemeral resource that does not persist secrets in Terraform state.
+The admin client certificate is generated with pinned timestamps so talos_config is byte-identical on every open as long as machine_secrets and not_before are unchanged.